-In order to protect team members against exposure to bloodborne pathogens, OSHA (Occupational Safety and Health Administration) created specific regulations known as the Bloodborne Pathogen Standard (BBP).
+In order to protect team members against exposure to bloodborne pathogens, the Occupational Safety and Health Administration (OSHA) created specific regulations known as the Bloodborne Pathogen (BBP) Standard.

 Novant Health's Exposure Control Plan

 To comply with OSHA and the Bloodborne Pathogen Standard, Novant Health has a written exposure control plan (located on the I-Connect homepage under "Policies & procedures").